Caves & Coves TT (Tough Tour)

 ride@cavesandcoves.com

 Vancouver Island is an amazing place to ride.
 Whether it's the amazing vistas, the abundant wildlife, or the quiet roads, there are few places like this worthy of getting lost for a while on a bicycle.
 The rugged, remote portions of the north Island contain the best of the best for the rugged bikepacker to experience these natural wonders found within the KWAKWAKA 'WAKW First Nations region.
-The Caves & Coves Tough Tour has been developed to provide bikepackers with a large route that visits a number of these great places, to explore.
+This route was developed to provide bikepackers with a lengthy adventure showcases a number of these great places to enjoy and explore.

 THE CAVES: